-The convergence of financial and management accounting in the computer-based accounting environment is a striking finding discussed by Taipaleenmäki and Ikäheimo (2013).
+convergence of The financial and management accounting in computer-based accounting environment is a striking finding discussed by Taipaleenmäki and Ikäheimo (2013).
 This disclosure has appealed much attention from researchers interested in AIS under the influence of Information Technology (IT).
-With the increasing impact of technology, the boundaries between technology and empirical behaviors from financial accounting and management accounting could be blurred when assessing the effectiveness of the entire AIS at the organizational level.
-Gimžauskienė & Klovienė (2014) continued to announce the impact of IT in the post-2010 period on the relevance of AIS and the business environment.
+With the increasing impact of technology, the boundaries between technology and empirical behaviors from financial accounting and management accounting could be blurred when assessing the effectiveness of the entire AIS at organizational level.
+Lina and Edita (2014) continued to announce the impact of IT in the post-2010 period on the relevance of AIS and business environment.
 In their research, they used qualitative methods to investigate the influences of AIS development from the business environment in the context of IT's assistance.
-Coyne, Coyne, and Walker (2017) published some skills needed by accountants to be able to handle the ERP-accounting system.
-The result suggested that accountants should be on the standpoint of the managers to control and exploit accounting data from the ERP environment.
-One of the reasons cited by Coyne et al. (2017) was that users could pay more attention to exploit strategic accounting data if they have the same viewpoints with the management board.
-These recently updated research helps the author recognize that the assessment of the effectiveness of integrated AIS in the ERP environment should be carried out at the entire company level and from the perspective of its managers.
+Coyne et al (2017) published some skills needed by accountants to be able to handle ERP-accounting system.
+The result suggested that accountants should be on the standpoint of the managers to control and exploit accounting data from ERP environment.
+One of the reasons cited by Coyne et al (2017) was that users could pay more attention to exploit strategic accounting data if they have the same viwepoints with management board.
+These recently updated research helps the author recognize that the assessment of the effectiveness of integrated AIS in the ERP environment should be carried out at the entire company level and from perspective of its managers.

-Presently, the measurement of IT impacts on the performance of enterprises should be considered in financial and non-financial aspects (Petter, DeLone, & McLean, 2012).
-This paper, therefore, focuses on evaluating the effectiveness of integrated AIS in an ERP environment under the BSC model from the perspective of Vietnamese garment companies' managers.
+Presently, the measurement of IT impacts on the performance of enterprises should be considered in financial and nonfinancial aspects (Petter et al., 2012).
+This paper, therefore, focuses on evaluating effectiveness of integrated AIS in the environment under ERP BSC model from perspective of Vietnamese garment companies' managers.